This blog discusses Channel Consulting’s work on the 140-acre Xchange Business Park by Hungerford Properties and QuadReal in Abbotsford BC.

 “These projects can get toxic, and Tegan did a great job making sure regulatory authorities, project owners, and technical team members approached the project as a collaborative team”, Blake Collins, Director of Development Planning.

 As a third-party consultant, Tegan is able to hear and articulate competing perspectives of different regulators and the client.
-Having all the issues on the table enabled me to facilitate solutions that would streamline land use approvals by different organizations (e.g., City, FLNRORD, Fisheries and Oceans Canada, as well as input from First Nations).
+Having all the issues on the table enabled her to facilitate solutions that would streamline land use approvals by different organizations (e.g., City, Ministry of Transport, FLNRORD, Fisheries and Oceans Canada, as well as input from First Nations).